GSA/digitalgov.gov/content/events/2018/12/2018-12-17-emerging-technology-for-government-services-meeting.md

 host: ECTO
 registration_url: https://www.eventbrite.com/e/emerging-technology-for-government-services-meeting-registration-53609046100

 ---

 This online meeting is for government employees only.

 This event will be held over Adobe Connect.

-GSA’s [GSA’s Emerging Citizen Technology Office](https://emerging.digital.gov/)(ECTO) and partners are convening the monthly inter-agency Emerging Technology for Government Services meeting – this forum is an opportunity to discuss what agencies need to know about current issues in emerging technologies for IT modernization form consensus on inter-agency collaboration and resource development, and shape initiatives that empower teams across government.
+GSA’s [GSA’s Emerging Citizen Technology Office](https://emerging.digital.gov/) (ECTO) and partners are convening the monthly inter-agency Emerging Technology for Government Services meeting – this forum is an opportunity to discuss what agencies need to know about current issues in emerging technologies for IT modernization form consensus on inter-agency collaboration and resource development, and shape initiatives that empower teams across government.

-**Agencies are encouraged to email their updates to ECTO in advance to [EmergingTech@GSA.gov](mailto:EmergingTech@GSA.gov) for:**
+**Agencies are encouraged to [email their updates to ECTO in advance](mailto:EmergingTech@GSA.gov) for:**

 - Machine Learning and AI
 - Robotic Process Automation